JeffDeCola/jeffCoin/README.md

 ## 2. MINER

-For simplicity,
+The miner section has the following features,

 * Miner automatically tells blockchain-interface to place currentBlock into lockedBlock
-* We're going to keep the miner internal and not use TCP Server
-* Perform the mining on the lockedBlocked
+* Performs the `mining (poW)` on the lockedBlocked
-* Difficulty is how many zero are needed at the beginning
+* Difficulty is how many zero are needed at the beginning of the hash
-* When its solved, broadcast to rest of Network
+* When block is solved, broadcast block to entire Network to check for `consensus`

 **[MINER-DATASTRUCTURES](https://github.com/JeffDeCola/jeffCoin/blob/master/miner/miner-datastructures.go)**